akashmaurya99/system-dashboard/README.md

 ---

 ## Future Enhancements
+- This Version conatains the implementation only for mac so implement it for windows also.
 - Add more detailed process monitoring
 - Implement a notification system for system health alerts
 - Introduce plugin support for additional system insights